nummacway/gb300/README.md

 You can re-enable them in GB300 Tool.

 **(GB300 v2 only)** The GB300 v2 does have both WWF games mentioned above, but instead lacks `Al Unser Jr.'S Road To The Top.zsf`.
-I do not currently know if that file is still present like the WWF ones on GB300 v1.
+This file and `手柄测试.zsf` are still present on the GB300 v2, but not in the menu.

 ### SEGA Mega Drive, SEGA Master System and SEGA Game Gear